Updates: August 2024

 • Client communication: clearly communicate to clients when and how AI tools are used in their matters, where appropriate to do so

-• Internal awareness: keep the firm’s staff informed about the tool’s capabilities, benefits, and limitations, as well as their own professional responsibilities to ensure it is being used appropriately
+• Internal awareness: keep staff informed about the tool’s capabilities, benefits and limitations, as well as their professional responsibilities to make sure it is used appropriately

 I want to know more